Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Like the video, guys.

-Listen, we should be at like 1500 easy.
+We should be at like 1500 easy.

 I am martyrs, maybe.

-I am prisoners, maybe I am wounded.
+I am wounded.

-That's uh for you, and that's the same for me.
+And that's the same for me.

-So we want to try together jihad wasn't wrong.
+So we want to try together.

-In 1987, after checks, cross checks, and surveillance, Mossad obtained some crucial intelligence, details of his personal life.
+In 1987, after checks, cross-checks, and surveillance, Mossad obtained some crucial intelligence, details of his personal life.

 These allow Elias and his men to prepare his execution with precision.